 ESIEA engineer, Aurélien joined the team to reinforce the 3D development, algorithms part and intervenes on multidisciplinary aspects (server, database ...).

-A graduate of the Ecole Normale Supérieure de Lyon, Lucas works on mathematical aspects, and in particular on object recognition, a topic on which he will start a CIFRE thesis.
+A graduate of the Ecole Normale Supérieure de Lyon, Lucas works on mathematical aspects, and in particular on object recognition.

 3D surveys have been around for more than 2 decades.
 First reserved for advanced sectors or for research (archeology, heritage, oil & gas, nuclear), they have become more democratic in recent years, boosted by the arrival of BIM.